CLIX-Development/.github/profile/README.md

-## Hi there 👋
+## Hi there, we are CLIX Development! 👋

-Content is onderweg x
+More information will follow as soon as possible.